modular-magician/terraform-provider-google-beta/website/docs/r/compute_disk.html.markdown

 * `zone` -
   (Optional)
-  A reference to the zone where the disk resides.
+  ABCDEFG-A reference to the zone where the disk resides.

 * `snapshot` -
   (Optional)